William Stuart-Houston: Nazi Germany

 In 1933, encouraged by his mother, William travelled back to what had become Nazi Germany in an attempt to make money and benefit from his half-uncle's growing power.
-Adolf, who was now chancellor, found him a job at the Reichsbank in Berlin, a job that he held for most of the 1930s.
-He later worked at the Opel automobile factory as a car salesman in a factory in Rüsselsheim and later in Berlin where he was hired by Eduard Winter.
-Hitler also did not trust William because of the way he was acting in public and how he was fooling around with women and taking advantage of his power, so he sent spies to watch him.
-William then got arrested in a cafe one day, and when he showed his ID, the officers did not believe that he was related to Hitler and sent him to a prison in Lichterfelde.
-He was finally released because of the British Embassy.
-The Gestapo also forbade William from working for two months and later William was fired from Opel as the police claimed he was selling cars under the name of Hitler.
-Hitler would also not allow William to send money to his mother in England who was struggling and needed money.
-William was dissatisfied with the jobs he was getting as his financial circumstances were not improving and not receiving the benefits he was hoping for unlike his cousins who were getting more benefits than him and were living a better life.
+Adolf, who was now chancellor, found him a job at the in Berlin, a job that he held for most of the 1930s.
+He later worked at the Opel automobile factory as a car salesman in a factory in and later in Berlin where he was hired by Eduard Winter.

+Adolf did not trust William because of the way he was acting in public and how he was fooling around with women and taking advantage of his power, so he sent spies to watch him.
+William was arrested in a cafe.
+When he showed his identification, the officers did not believe that he was related to Adolf Hitler and sent him to a prison in Lichterfelde.
+He was later released due to the British Embassy.

+The Gestapo forbade William from working for two months and he was later fired from Opel because the police claimed he was selling cars under the name of Hitler.
+Adolf did not allow William to send money to his mother in England, who was struggling financially.
+William was dissatisfied with the work he was getting as his financial circumstances were not improving and he was not receiving the benefits he had hoped for, unlike his cousins.

 William tried to blackmail his uncle, threatening to publicly "confirm the long-held rumor that Hitler's paternal grandfather was, in fact, a Jewish merchant, Leopold Frankenberger, who had had an affair with his grandmother, Maria."
-Hitler started to speak of him as "my loathsome nephew."
-The blackmail actually worked and Williams salary was doubled.
-Hitler then later asked William to relinquish his British Citizenship in exchange for a high ranking job.
-William however felt this was a trap, fled Germany in 1939 and returned to England.
+Adolf began to speak of him as "my loathsome nephew."
+The blackmail was successful and William's salary was doubled.

+Adolf later asked William to relinquish his British citizenship in exchange for a high-ranking job.
+William, worried this was a trap, fled Germany in 1939 and returned to England.
 In London he told the Times, "I believe he has created a Frankenstein which even he perhaps cannot stop.
 I think he has it in his power to destroy European civilization and perhaps that of the entire world."
 There he wrote the article "Why I Hate My Uncle" for Look magazine.